Gibartes/uCOS-II-Arduino/uCOS_II/Readme.md

 *********************************************************************************************************

-# Install an Ardunino IDE library in Linux
+# Install uCOS-II library for Ardunino IDE in Linux

   Copy or unzip uCOS-II file to ~/Arduino/libraries